Lowering the Big Screen

 - Once powered on, you should see the Pomfret School crest displayed on the big screen.

-Connecting via HDMI Cable
+Connecting via HDMI Cable (recommended if you're presenting with video/audio)

 - Below the panel, near the floor, there is an HDMI input box.
 Use the provided HDMI cable to connect your device to that HDMI input box.